azdavis/millet/doc/architecture.md

 ### `crates/lang-srv`

-Depends on `analysis` and a bunch of third party crates to actually construct the language server.
-This is the only binary target, and only this may perform IO.
+Depends on `analysis` and a bunch of third party crates to implement a language server.
+This is one of two binary targets.
+Note that only binary targets may perform IO.

+### `crates/cli`

+A CLI wrapper around `analysis`.
+It basically does one full analysis of the input, prints any errors to stdout, and exits, much like a conventional compiler or linter.

 ### `crates/tests`